Cypher Robotics partners with Spark – New Zealand’s telco leader

 Most of us think of telecommunications companies as our mobile phone or internet provider.
 And that’s certainly a large part of what they do.
 But as we head into a world where Smart devices, the IoT and automation play increasingly important roles, so too do the networks these companies operate.

 Companies like T-Mobile, Rogers and Spark all run these networks in their respective countries.
 But they do not manufacture the hardware that makes those networks work.
-That falls, primarily, to Ericsson followed by Nokia.
-They make the products that make these networks run, along with the software that controls it.
+That falls to a couple of companies that make the hardware (and software) for cellular networks worldwide.

 And with Industry 3.0 fast approaching, demand for private 5G networks will only grow.
 If you’re not familiar, Industry 3.0 refers to a future where increased automation and AI generate greater efficiencies at scale for large companies.
 Private 5G networks ensure they’re not sharing the data pipeline with anyone else, and that their own secure system will be available 24/7/365 with dense data throughput capabilities.
-And, of course, building private networks is good not only for companies like Ericsson but also for providers like Spark, which puts considerable resources into its enterprise and government clients.
+And, of course, building private networks is good not only for the companies that build network hardware but also for providers like Spark, which puts considerable resources into its enterprise and government clients.

 While in Auckland, King took the opportunity to do a technology demonstration, carrying out precision scans at two massive warehouses.
 Cypher Robotics will return in 2025 Q1 to do a full install at one of those facilities – and anticipate a second will come soon after that.
 Industry 3.0, indeed.